alisopp/KaraokeMusicVideoManager/Documentation/HOW_TO_MAGIC.md

 . build_everything.sh web
 ```

+Not much more needed - Python handles everything in seconds.

 #### Do only this outside of the main shell script:

 Run the script [create_website_page_resources.py](../WebInterfaces/create_website_page_resources.py) in the `WebInterfaces` folder.